tomcharnock/IMNN/docs/pages/lfi.rst

 plotting function.
 Examples are available
 `here <examples/lfi/mean_and_variance/mean_and_variance.html>`_.
 Note that the module is not fully tested, but seems to be functionally working.
-There are more available with ``pip install imnn-tf`` where a previous more general versions of the same functions and checkout also `github.com/justinalsing/pydelfi
+There are more functions available with ``pip install imnn-tf`` where there is a previous implementation with more general versions of the same functions and checkout also `github.com/justinalsing/pydelfi
 <https://github.com/justinalsing/pydelfi/tree/tf2-tom>`_

 .. contents:: The available modules are: